-The NetWorker manuals document the graphical user interface for NetWorker, which reqires a workstation or X terminal.
-If you plan to use NetWorker from an ASCII terminal, consult the Net-Worker manual pages.
+The NetWorker manuals document the graphical user interface for NetWorker, which requires a workstation or X terminal.
+If you plan to use NetWorker from an ASCII terminal, consult the NetWorker manual pages.

-Appendix C of Legato NetWorker Administrator's Guide provides useful descriptions of the administrative commands available in the ASCII interface and instructions for printing out the man pages.
+Appendix C of Legato NetWorker Administrator's Guide provides useful descriptions of the administrative commands available in the ASCII interface and instructions for printing out the manual pages.

 Make sure the TERM environment variable is correctly set for the terminal you use.
-The nsradmin(8) and nsrwatch(8) commands will not work properly if TERM is set incorrectly.
-Customizing the DG/UX System (093-701101-03) discusses terminal setup.
+The nsradmin and nsrwatch commands will not work properly if TERM is set incorrectly.
+Managing the DG/UXTM System discusses terminal setup.